 The area that would become Worcester on the Blackstone River was originally occupied by the Pakachoag tribe of the Nipmuc nation of Native Americans, as it was a favorite fishing and hunting spot, for which they called it Quinsigamond, “fishing place for pickerel.”
 English settlers came in both 1673, and 1684, but both original settlements were destroyed in conflicts during King Phillip’s War and later Queen Anne’s War.
 The third settlement dates from 1713, and the name change as well.
 Worcester, named for a historic English city, was chartered as a town in 1722 and as a city in 1848.

-During the American Revolutionary War, Worcester served as a munitions depot for the Patriot side, and thus targeted by Loyalist general Thomas Gage; this strike was averted and the Loyalists moved on to Lexington.
-On July 14, 1776, Isaiah Thomas, intercepting the mail packet from Philadelphia to Boston, made the first public reading of the Declaration of Independence in front of Worcester’s City Hall.
+During the American Revolutionary War, Worcester served as a munitions depot for the Patriot side, and thus was targeted by Loyalist general Thomas Gage; this strike was averted and the Loyalists moved on to Lexington.
+On July 14, 1776, Isaiah Thomas, intercepting the mail packet from Philadelphia to Boston, made the first public reading of the Declaration of Independence in New England in front of Worcester’s City Hall.

 During the Industrial Revolution of the 19th century, Worcester became known for innovation in commerce, industry and education.
 Ichabod Washburn of Worcester developed an extrusion process for wire, and his company, Washburn & Moen (1831), became known as the company that barbed-wire-fenced the American west.
 The monkey wrench was invented in Worcester in 1840; and in 1856, physician Russel Howes invented the first envelope-folding machine.
 Esther Howland designed and manufactured the first Valentine Day cards in 1847.
 The three-decker, a form of affordable housing common in the 19th century, was innovated in Worcester as well.
 Charles Palmer of Worcester received his patent for “fancy night cafes” and “night lunch wagons”—the familiar American diners—in 1891; they had been manufactured in Worcester since in 1888.
 Worcester also claims to be the home of the first ball point pens and typewriters.